 Supporters of the family’s update with one saying, “Forever in our thoughts.
 May justice prevail for Jason, his family and friends.
 Never stop thinking of you all and especially when l see Limerick playing hurling on TV.
 My God he was a proud Limerick man.
 Continued strength to you all.”

-A hour-long CBS documentary, aired last month in the US, on Mr Corbett’s killing entitled, In the Name of Jason, revealed that key evidence was allegedly not put before the jury which convicted them resulting in the potential for a new murder trial.
+A hour-long CBS documentary, aired last month in the US, on Mr Corbett’s killing entitled,

 Mr Corbett’s two children, Jack now aged 14 and 12-year-old Sarah now live in Limerick with their aunt and Jason’s sister Tracey Lynch, who is also their legal guardian.